ucrkarthik/public-full-day-course/6_schema_design/README.md

 ```

 #### 3. What is a retention policy?
+container for points

 #### 4. What is the relationship between retention policies, databases, and series.
+database has many rp
+series

 #### 5. What is a continuous query?
 How are they used?